About Chris Malek

 Coursedog provides Higher Education clients with innovative SAAS products for Course Catalog, Scheduling and Academic Planning.
 Their product must integrate data back to each school’s SIS system.
 Chris Malek worked with the Coursedog team and the N2N Services Illuminate Platform to design and implement the PeopleSoft integration layer.
 This PeopleSoft code is delivered to client production systems to enable the integration.
 Chris Malek designed a solution that was highly configurable and allows the same PeopleSoft project to be deployed to every customer but allows each customer to control what can be updated or retrieved with configuration.
-The web services use our standard best practices to ensure there are minimal upgrade and patching implications for the clients.
+The web services use our standard best practices ensuring there are minimal upgrade and patching implications for the clients.

 The PeopleSoft code designed and created by Chris Malek is currently running at the following schools:

 - College of Lake County

 Coursedog continues to market their product to other schools so more will be added to the list.

 Cedar Hills Group, Inc. was contracted to analyze, recommend and implement a streamlined solution to a paper-based Financial Aid (FA) business process for National University.
 The FA department was using a combination of paper-based forms and an outdated electronic system.
 Prior to this project, the legacy system was only collecting data for a very small percentage of the forms that could be required for a student to receive financial aid.

 Chris Malek led the project, working closely with directors, subject matter experts, and front-line advisors.
 After several prototypes, iterations and design meetings, a solution was designed and implemented to drastically increase productivity and remove paper from the process.

 - We created a “Financial Aid Forms Framework” within PeopleSoft that allows new forms to be created by a subject matter expert with no help from technical staff.
 The functional experts can add, update, and remove forms with only a web browser.